Sneezzzzzze/NoteBook/README.md

 # NoteBook

-This is Notebook for my studied and For my future
+This is Notebook for my studies and For my future

 ## Table of Content